Korean Provisional Government and Army

 The Korean Provisional Army

 The KPG coordinated armed resistance against the Imperial Japanese Army during the 1920s and 1930s.
 This struggle culminated in the formation of the Korean Volunteer Corps in 1938 and the Korean Liberation Army in 1940, bringing together all Korean resistance groups in exile.
 A fact that is highly disputed by the North Korean Government.
 On Dec.
 9, 1941, only two days after the Japanese surprise attack on Pearl Harbor, the KPG declared war against the Axis powers.
 The Liberation Army took part in allied action in China and parts of Southeast Asia.
-They fought in Burma (Myanmar) with Merrill’s Marauders, as well as in Saipan in the Mariana Islands, and in the Philippines.
+They fought in India, and in Burma (Myanmar) with some members serving with Merrill’s Marauders, as well as in Saipan in the Mariana Islands, and in the Philippines.
 These efforts resulted in a guarantee from China, the United States, and the British in the Cairo Conference of a liberated Korea in the future.
 This was reaffirmed by the Soviets, the United States, and the British in the Potsdam Declaration.
-Late in World War II, the Korean Liberation Army was preparing an assault against Japanese forces in Korea with the assistance of the US Office of Strategic Services.
+Late in World War II, the Korean Liberation Army was preparing an assault against Japanese forces in Korea with the assistance of the US Office of Strategic Services (OSS).
 But the assault never occurred because on August 15, 1945, the Japanese empire collapsed and Korea gained its independence a few weeks later, ending 35 years of a brutal Japanese occupation.

 I cannot vouch for the authenticity of these badges, the images were pulled off the internet.